 The events of 1983 look especially wacky from our vantage point in the immediate aftermath of the 2020 draft.
 Think of the opportunities the current system provides for rebuilding teams, both in the form of a hard salary cap, and in the deepest, widest pool of high-level hockey talent the sport has ever seen.
 Now imagine a struggling team just… skipping the draft, as the rudderless, orphaned Blues did in ’83.

 Remaining in St. Louis, the Blues finished under .500 the following season.
-Incredibly, that was good enough to finish second in the entertainingly hard-nosed but otherwise unimpressive Norris Division.
+Incredibly, that was good enough for second place in the entertainingly hard-nosed but otherwise unimpressive Norris Division.